top of page

 DOROTHY L. SAYERS and OTHER RESEARCH

-Kathryn Wehr has edited a new Wade Annotated Edition of The Man Born to be King (IVP Academic, 2023) with introductions and annotations of each play, in partnership with the Marion E. Wade Center - the archives that are home to the largest collection of Sayers materials in the world.
+Kathryn Wehr edited The Man Born to be King: Wade Annotated Edition (IVP Academic, 2023) with introductions and annotations for each play, in partnership with the Marion E. Wade Center - the archives that are home to the largest collection of Sayers materials in the world.

 Sayers and Wehr, The Man Born to be King_cover A0533.jpeg